xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

   ======================== ======================

-  If you wish to supply your own, this is a fixed point number in 5.27 format.
+  If you wish to supply your own, this is a fixed point number in 1.4.27 format.

 * ``apply_mic_gain_compensation``: Set this to ``1`` if microphone gain compensation is required.
 The compensation applied is controlled through the ``mic_gain_compensation`` field in ``decimator_config`` below.

+* A windowing
-* If the data is going to be post processed by an FFT, then a windowing function can be passed in through ``windowing_function``.
+  function can be passed in through ``windowing_function``.
 It is a pointer to an array of integers that defines the windowing operator.
 Each sample in the frame is multiplied by its associated window value and shifted